How do I find the best tutor for my child?

 They will see other students working hard and asking questions.

 Why not do all work on the computer?
-It is more fun.
+Isn't it more fun?

 Can your tutor extend able children?